wballard/starphleet/index.md

 **Orders**: The atomic unit of Starphleet.
 An individual Ruby, Python, NodeJS, or plain HTML **service** run in a [Linux container](https://linuxcontainers.org/).

 **Ship**: A virtual machine instances with one or more running orders.
+Lanched manually with '$ vagrant up' or the [Starphleet CLI](https://github.com/wballard/starphleet-cli) tool.

 **Phleet**: A collection of one or more ships.
 Phleets are intended to correspond to a single load-and-geo-balanced resource, such as `services.example.com`.